 According to Federal Reserve Board’s Report on the Economic Well-Being of U.S. Households in 2020, 83% of U.S. adults have at least one credit card, about half of whom carried a balance at least once over the previous 12 months.
 Those who carried a balance paid interest at some point.

 The good news for cardholders is that interest rates have not increased back to pre-pandemic levels.
 However, a 2020 fee survey by CreditCards.com found that the average credit card has 4.48 fees associated with it, with late fees and cash advance fees being the most common.

 Common fees incurred by cardholders

 Late payment fee

-Overall, “superprime” consumers, who hold 59% of card accounts, paid only 21% of the late fees by volume in 2018, while “deep subprime” consumers, who hold about 6% of card accounts, paid 24% of the late fees generated.
-Fees on private label card accounts amounted to 5.8% of balances overall at the end of 2018, while fees on general purpose cards were 2.2 %.
+Overall, “superprime” consumers, who hold 59% of card accounts, paid only 21% of the late fees by volume in 2018, while “deep subprime” consumers, who hold about 6% of card accounts, paid 24% of the late fees generated, according to the CFPB’s 2019 Consumer Credit Card Market report.